wyattshapiro/sparkify_postgres/README.md

 ### Entities

 - songplays: records in log data associated with song plays
-- users: users in the app
+- app_users: users in the app
 - songs: songs in music database
 - artists: artists in music database
 - time: timestamps of records in songplays broken down into specific units